Table of Contents

 You may have secondary connected speakers through Bluetooth or through an aux cable.

-If you do, you have to check their specific settings and ensure they are correct.
+If you do, you must check their specific settings and ensure they are correct.
 Once again, go through the same process as point number 1.

 However, as your connected speakers are secondary to your default speakers, they may have different settings.